igorw/weblog/posts/2013-02-02-http-kernel-middlewares.md

 middleware layer.
 Obviously this needs some tweaking, since certain errors are app-specific and need special care.

+**Sessions**.
+Initialization of the session itself can be implemented as a middleware, that way it is available to all other middlewares as opposed to only the application itself.

 There's so many more things you can do.
 Middlewares thrive at adding application functionality in a decoupled manner.